Alcohol Withdrawal Detox

 How to Diagnose Alcohol Withdrawal

-Apart from the individual’s drinking history, scales can be used to determine alcohol withdrawal.
+Apart from the individual’s drinking history, scales can be used to determine the treatment.
 CIWA, AWS etc. are scales that are used to diagnose and quantify withdrawal from alcohol.

-A good alcohol treatment facility will not only utilize all available tools to diagnose and quantify the severity of withdrawal they will also educate the individual about the dangers, as discussed above, of alcohol withdrawal.
+A good alcohol treatment facility or an alcohol detox center in New Jersey will not only utilize all available tools to diagnose and quantify the severity of symptoms, they will also educate the individual about the dangers, as discussed above.

 Alcohol Withdrawal Treatment